poempelfox/zamdach2022/docs/brainstorming.md

   + use "big" solar panel with "big" AGM battery, and a readymade solar battery controller that has USB output
   + TIL: there are nowadays such batterys with builtin Bluetooth m(  (the bluetooth is in the BATTERY BLOCK, not in the charge controller!)
   + It would also be possible to connect a LiPo battery directly to the ESP32 board, it has a simple charger builtin, but I don't think that is a good idea.
 Because considering the harsh conditions this will have to endure, a less volatile battery setup is probably a good idea.

+Update: In the final (January 1st 2023) assembly, the mainboard is sitting in an extra housing separated from most other sensors, so we chose to go with PoE because we do not have to worry about the extra heat coming from the power dissipation.

 ## GPIO / pin usage